Frequently Asked Questions

 • Webhooks: If selected, your project's webhooks will be cloned.
 Please note that they will be initially deactivated in the cloned environment.

-• Click on the Clone button at the bottom of the screen to crate the clone.
+• Click on the Clone button at the bottom of the screen to create the clone.
 Cloning may take some time, depending on the size of your project.

 Once this is done, you have a clone of your project's master environment to experiment with schema changes without affecting the schema of your production environment.

-In the CMS interface, environments can be switched with the environment picker next to your project avatar.
+In the CMS interface, environments can be switched with the environment switch dropdown in the top bar.

 Project environmentsProject environments